LLOYELYSIA/LLOYELYSIA/README.md

  ⠀I will never initiate an *interaction / conversation* *!*

- ⠀Not really into fandom stuff and dramas *!* ⠀ If you need to argue with someone about *characters / ships*, I'm not the right person *!*
+ ⠀Not really into fandom stuff and dramas. ⠀ If you need to argue with someone about *characters / ships*, I'm not the right person.

  ⠀